 A Word on Recovery

 All this ultrarunning workout talk about interval RPE, duration, the number of intervals, and terrain should make you think ‘What about the recovery period?’
-Don’t overcomplicate recovery pace.
+Don’t overcomplicate the recovery pace.
 Do the work periods hard and the easy periods easy.
 This means that the recovery between intervals can be easy running or even walking.
-Remember, the structure behind these workouts is specifically designed to target an amount of time at a physiological intensity which then drives certain adaptation.
-Running slightly harder during the recovery periods does more harm than good.
+Remember, the structure behind these workouts is specifically designed to target an amount of time at a physiological intensity which then drives certain adaptations.
+Running slightly harder during the recovery period does more harm than good.
 Increasing the intensity of the recovery periods beyond an easy jog or walk will limit the intensity you can achieve during the actual intervals, which will limit the total time spent at the target intensity.
 This reduces the overall quality of the workout as well as the benefits you can reap from it.